m1jjn/toy-robot/README.md

 The `App` takes its input from `System.in`, so can be driven from a text file or pipe via operating system redirection

+The PLACE command is parsed using a regular expression that will not accept minus signs before the coordinates, so a PLACE command with negative values will be silently ignored.

 Where possible classes are immutable to simplify testing and reasoning about the code.

 ## Building the project